hoast/hoast/packages/hoast/README.md

 ### Using

 ### Making

+## Process modules

+Process modules, as the name implies, process the sourced data.

+### Using

+### Making

 ## Transform modules

-Transform modules, as the name implies, transform the sourced data.
+Transform modules, as the name implies, transform the data being processed.

 ### Using

 ### Making